SteveSmith16384/SpectrumArcade/readme.md

 # SPECTRUM ARCADE

 Play various classic Spectrum games in 3D.
+Just walk into the arcade.

 Written by Stephen Carlyle-Smith (stephen.carlylesmith@googlmail.com)

 ## CONTROLS
 W, A, S, D to move, and mouse to look around.
 Space to break if in a car, or jump in walking around.
+X to return to the arcade.

 ## Credits